DadvaiahPavan/NewsAI/README.md

 ## Features

-Fetches news articles from various categories.
+- Fetches news articles from various categories.
-Summarizes articles using an AI summarization API.
+- Summarizes articles using an AI summarization API.
-Displays articles in a responsive, easy-to-navigate interface.
+- Displays articles in a responsive, easy-to-navigate interface.

 ## Technologies Used

--React: Used for building the user interface.
+- React: Used for building the user interface.
--Axios: For making API requests.
+- Axios: For making API requests.
--TailwindCSS: For styling the application.
+- TailwindCSS: For styling the application.
--NewsData.io API: For fetching the latest news articles.
+- NewsData.io API: For fetching the latest news articles.
--Article Extractor & Summarizer API (via RapidAPI): For summarizing articles.
+- Article Extractor & Summarizer API (via RapidAPI): For summarizing articles.

 ## Installation